House pushes toward historic change in voting procedures as pandemic sidelines Congress

 “This is a very complex issue,” said Rep. G.K.
 Butterfield (D-N.C.), a former state judge who regularly presides over the House because of his parliamentary expertise.
 “Under the rules and the traditions of the House, voting has always been from the floor of the House of Representatives.
 But now that we are facing a global pandemic, we’ve got to look at some alternative means of voting.”

-Hoyer said the vote on proxy voting will come Thursday after the House signs off on the new coronavirus rescue legislation, which would provide more than $300 billion for loans and grants to small businesses, provide $100 billion for aid to hospitals and boost testing capacity to detect the virus.
+Hoyer said the vote on proxy voting will come Thursday after the House signs off on the new coronavirus rescue legislation, which would provide more than $300 billion for loans and grants to small businesses, provide $75 billion for aid to hospitals and provide $25 billion to boost testing capacity to detect the virus.

 Hoyer, 80, falls in the at-risk category for covid-19, which has hit the elderly with a more deadly force, but his commute from the Maryland suburbs is an easy drive.
 Dozens of other lawmakers have some preexisting condition that puts them at risk or are helping care for an elderly person and do not want to put that relative at risk by traveling to Washington for the vote.